 Unexplained infertility has couple searching for answers

-The Rayne, Louisiana, couple is the 17th chosen since 2006 to receive the Gift of Hope IVF Grant 2018 and the chance to build their family through a free in vitro fertilization cycle.
+The Rayne, Louisiana, couple received the Gift of Hope IVF Grant 2018 and the chance to build their family through a free in vitro fertilization cycle.

 Both now in their thirties, Sara and Scott’s love story began in high school during a driver’s ed class when they realized they had an incredible connection.
 What began as a friendship blossomed into a beautiful marriage that is now going on fifteen years.